-Thanks to a combined analysis of surface displacement and seismic measurement, Faillettaz et al. (2011a) were able to obtain a coherent quantitative picture of the damage evolution process devel-155 oping before the 2005 Weisshorn break-off.
+Thanks to a combined analysis of surface displacement and seismic measurement, Faillettaz et al. (2011a) were able to obtain a coherent quantitative picture of the damage evolution process developing before the 2005 Weisshorn break-off.
 They have suggested three regimes in the evolution of the failure process leading to the break-off event:

-- (i) A first stable phase related to a self-organizing regime, where diffuse damage accumulates within the glacier, with a proliferation of dislocation-like defects. - (ii) A transitional phase where the damage process goes on, micro-cracks grow and start merging in a homogeneous way.
-Log-periodic oscillations appear and reveal the hierarchical structure of the fracture process under development. - (iii) A catastrophic regime where damage clusters are randomly activated.
-Damage clusters interact and merge with a preferential direction (i.e. preparing the final rupture pattern), in contrast to the previous regime.
+- i. an initial stable phase related to a self-organizing regime, where diffuse damage accumulates within the glacier, with a proliferation of dislocation-like defects; - ii. a transitional phase where the damage process goes on, micro-cracks grow and start merging in a homogeneous way; log-periodic oscillations appear and reveal the hierarchical structure of the fracture process under development; - iii. a catastrophic regime where damage clusters are randomly activated; damage clusters interact and merge with a preferential direction (i.e., preparing the final rupture pattern), in contrast to the previous regime.

-165 4 Results
+4 Results